 that’s horrible, but was it McDonald’s

-ATTEMPTS TO SETTLE
+TO SETTLE THE CASE

 Liebeck’s daughter wrote a letter to McDonald's asking them to reduce the temperature of their coffee and to pay $20,000 to cover her $11,000 in medical costs and her daughter’s loss of earnings (The daughter apparently stayed home from work to take care of her mother).
 McDonald’s offered $800.